What is Industrial and Human Factors Engineering?

 Why WSU's Industrial and Human Factors Engineering Program?

-The BIE Department offers both a Masters in Engineering Degree and Doctoral focus area in IHE.
+The BIE Department offers both a Master of Science Degree and Doctoral focus area in IHE.
 The Masters program has a non-thesis alternative in addition to the traditional thesis option.
 The department offers two main tracks of courses: Human Computer Interaction and Systems Modeling and Human Factors Ergonomic Engineering.
 Both tracks offer hands-on courses in state-of-the-art research facilities in the Russ Engineering Center and the new Neuroscience-Engineering Collaboration Building.